-The curriculum is comprised of general education requirements, requirements for the major in health science, and courses that will provide the strong science background necessary for academic and employment success.
-The BSHS program follows a prescribed academic sequence over a three-year period resulting in graduation.
+The curriculum is comprised of general education requirements, requirements for the major in Health Science, and courses that will provide the strong science background necessary for academic and employment success.
+The Bachelor of Science in Health Science (BSHS) program follows a prescribed academic sequence over a three-year period resulting in graduation.

 Lab Science Credit Policy

 Incoming students who will be completing credits towards the BSHS degree may apply transfer credit or dual-credit for Human Anatomy and Physiology I & II (BIO 151 and 152) if the student received a minimum grade point average of 3.000 (B) in the courses.

 There will be no acceptance of other lab science credit.
 AP or dual-credit for Chemistry (CHEM 121 and 122) will not be accepted.

 For AP and transfer credit other than the lab sciences, please refer to the University policy.